-- RIT - An encrypted WPA2 network and the preferred network for all devices.
-Devices using this network must be registered using RIT account credentials.
+- RIT - Encrypted WPA2 network and the preferred network for all devices.
+Devices using this netowrk must be registered using RIT account credentials.

 Everyone connected to the Internet is a potential target.
 Use of anti-virus and firewall software is critical in protecting your computer online; however, simply protecting your computer is not enough.

 Cyber criminals often target vulnerabilities in web browsers.
 Because Internet Explorer was a web browser used by most people, it quickly became a primary target.
 Using a different browser can reduce your risk while on the web.
 The table below lists alternative browsers: